-As we have referred to in recent blogs, procurement is going through somewhat of a period of change at the moment.
-Procurement teams are now being tasked with a greater amount of responsibilities and goals than ever before, such as managing both costs and risks within the supply chain and ensuring compliance.
+As we have referred to in other blogs, procurement transformation is occurring across industries.
+As procure to pay processes change, procurement teams are now being tasked with more responsibilities and goals than ever before, such as managing both costs and risks within the supply chain and ensuring compliance.

 With these added responsibilities, we are entering a period of procurement transformation.
-Procurement teams are looking to ensure that their people, processes, and technologies are best placed to deliver on critical procurement trends that will define 2019 and beyond, and not fall behind what is considered best practice within the industry.
+Procurement teams are looking to ensure that their people, processes, and technologies are best placed to deliver on critical procurement trends and not fall behind what is considered best practice within the industry.

-The three pillars key to achieving procurement transformation are that of people, processes, and technology, however, it is vitally important that they are treated conjointly but even more so, considered in that order when implementing changes.
+The three pillars key to achieving procurement transformation are people, processes, and technology; however, it is vitally important that they are treated conjointly but even more so, considered in that order when implementing changes.

 The Three Pillars: People, Processes, Technology